-

 Horizons

 The Horizons program is designed for highly gifted students in grades K-8.
-These students must be working at a minimum of 2-3 years above grade level in addition to meeting specific standardized aptitude and achievement criteria.
-Please contact the Talent Development and Advanced Studies Office at (980) 343-2644 for more information about this program.
+These students must be working at a minimum of at least 2 years above grade level.
+In addition to studying 2 grade levels above like age peers, Horizons students are also required to meet specific standardized aptitude and achievement criteria.
+Please contact the Advanced Studies Office at (980) 343-6955 for more information about this program.

 Middle School

-Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and literacy.
+Each middle school receives support from an AIG Contact who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and literacy.
 High-performing middle school students are evaluated annually for instructional placement in literacy and math courses.

 Honors & Advanced Placement